coronalabs/corona-docs/markdown/api/library/native/setProperty.markdown

 * `"windowMode"` &mdash; Applies only to macOS desktop and Win32 desktop apps; sets the window mode.
 Supported values include `"normal"`, `"minimized"`, `"maximized"`, or `"fullscreen"`.
 Default is `"normal"`.
 * `"windowSize"` &mdash; Applies only to macOS desktop and Win32 desktop apps; sets the window width and/or height.
 Specify a [table][api.type.Table] with either `width` and/or `height` values.
 * `"windowTitleText"` &mdash; Applies only to macOS desktop and Win32 desktop apps; sets the window's title bar text to the specified [string][api.type.String].
+* `"mouseCursor"` &mdash; Applies only to macOS desktop and Win32 desktop apps.
+Sets one of the platform-provided mouse cursors for the application window.
+Specify a [string][api.type.String] for `value`.
 * `"mouseCursorVisible"` &mdash; Applies only to macOS desktop and Win32 desktop apps.
 Shows or hides the mouse cursor while it is hovering over the application window.
 Specify a [boolean][api.type.Boolean] for `value`.
 * `"preferredScreenEdgesDeferringSystemGestures"` &mdash; iOS only; specify a [boolean][api.type.Boolean] for `value`.
 If set, system gestures (Control Center, notification bar, etc.) would not work immediately, but require additional swipe to activate.
 When possible this setting should be left at default `false` but can be useful to prevent accidental activation of system gestures in swipe heavy games.